Stable and Steerable Sparse Autoencoders with Weight Regularization

 \paragraph{Steering and the interp--steering gap.} The roughly doubled steering success rate is practically relevant.
-We hypothesized that L2 produces decoder columns that are more orthogonal to unrelated directions, reducing off-target effects during activation injection.
-However measuring decoder pairwise cosine similarity ($c_\text{dec}$; \citep{Chanin2025SparseAutoencoders}) reveals that among alive features at $k{=}40$, regularized and unregularized SAEs have nearly identical orthogonality (Figure~\ref{fig:decoder-orthogonality}).
-The steering improvement at this sparsity level is therefore better attributed to dictionary pruning: by collapsing ${\sim}90\%$ of latents, L2 removes weakly-used or redundant directions that could otherwise introduce off-target effects during activation injection.
-At higher $k$, however, the surviving features are genuinely more orthogonal than the full unregularized dictionary, suggesting that regularization can produce a more disentangled basis beyond what pruning alone explains.
-The strengthened correlation between auto-interpretability and steering success (Spearman $r$: 0.060\,$\to$\,0.144) remains notable regardless of mechanism: it indicates that regularization partially closes the gap between what a feature \emph{means} and what it \emph{does}, a decoupling that, when present, is concerning for downstream applications.
+We measured steering only at $k{=}40$, where the regularised model had the highest fraction of shared features across seeds, making it the most natural test case; the discussion below is therefore directly grounded only at this sparsity level.
+We initially hypothesised that L2 produces more orthogonal decoder columns, and Figure~\ref{fig:decoder-orthogonality} shows this holds only partially.
+At $k{=}40$, regularised and unregularised SAEs have nearly identical alive-feature orthogonality, so the steering improvement we observe is better attributed to dictionary pruning: by collapsing $\sim$90\% of latents, L2 removes weakly-used or redundant directions that would otherwise introduce off-target interference when steering.
+At higher $k$, the surviving L2 features are more orthogonal than the full unregularised dictionary (Figure~\ref{fig:decoder-orthogonality}, right), suggesting that regularisation can also produce a more disentangled basis beyond pruning alone.
+Whether this orthogonality gain translates into further steering improvements at higher $k$ -- i.e.\ whether the mechanism behind improved steering genuinely shifts with sparsity -- is an open question, since our steering experiments are limited to $k{=}40$ and the orthogonality gains are small in absolute terms.
+Independently, the strengthened correlation between auto-interpretability and steering success (Spearman $r$: $0.060 \to 0.144$) suggests that regularisation may partially narrow the gap between what a feature \emph{means} and what it \emph{does}.

-A complementary approach is to modify the SAE objective so that learned features are explicitly \emph{functionally important}. \citet{Braun2024IdentifyingLearning} propose end-to-end sparse dictionary learning, training an SAE inserted into a frozen network to minimize the divergence between the original model outputs and the outputs after reconstruction.
-This directly targets the ``what it does'' side of the interp--steering gap.
-Our findings suggest that even a simple L2 weight penalty can partially align textual explanations with controllability.
-Combining weight regularization with end-to-end, output-preserving objectives might be a promising direction for improving both stability and functional faithfulness.
+A complementary approach is to modify the SAE objective so that learned features are explicitly \emph{functionally important}. \citet{Braun2024IdentifyingLearning} propose end-to-end sparse dictionary learning, training an SAE to minimize divergence between original and reconstructed model outputs.
+Our findings show that even a simple L2 weight penalty can partially align textual explanations with controllability; combining weight regularization with end-to-end objectives might be a promising direction.